tssuite/project-root/dna/doc/prepare.md

 Now you should be able to publish package updates

-## Open template-project the first time
+## Open project-root the first time

 ### Create a dev and tssuite folder